WebOrigami/docs/content/language/index.md

 - Process data and content into publishable forms.
 - Generate and reuse HTML across pages so they can be consistent and easier to make.
 - Serve those pages to your visitors.

+Origami is designed to help you accomplish all of that.

 ## Starting points